 - Psychosomatic service weekly journal club

-- Individual weekly supervision with independent affiliated supervisor
+- Individual weekly supervision with an independent supervisor

 Lisa J. Rosenthal, MD